meduzen/cachemap/README.md

 ## Installation

-Install the package:
+Install the package in a project by using this command your terminal:

 ```sh
 npm install @frontacles/cachemap
 ```

-Import the class in your script:
+Import the `CacheMap` class in your script:

 ```js
 import CacheMap from '@frontacles/cachemap'
 ```

 Not using a package manager?
-Download [the package files](https://github.com/meduzen/cachemap/releases) and import `CacheMap` from `{pathToUncompressedArchive}/src`.
+Download [the package archive](https://github.com/meduzen/cachemap/releases) and import `CacheMap` from its `/src` folder.

 ## The `CacheMap` class

-`CacheMap` brings some methods that can all cache values, and optionally receive expiration conditions to control the cache lifetime.
+`CacheMap` brings methods that can cache values and (optionally) receive expiration conditions to control the cache lifetime.

-Without expiration conditions provided, the methods specific to `CacheMap` are all designed to create a **new item** in the cache: if the key already exists, the cache item won’t be changed.
+Without expiration conditions provided, the methods specific to `CacheMap` are designed to create a **new item** in the cache: if the key already exists, the cache item won’t be changed.

 With expiration conditions, a cached item can be updated when the expiration condition is met.
-An expiration condition is either an `Integer` duration (in milliseconds), either a `Date` object, either callback function.
+An expiration condition is either an `Integer` duration (in milliseconds), either a `Date` object, either a callback function.

-In both scenario, you still have the possibility to **touch cached items** using the methods from `Map`.
-All `Map` methods are inherited by `CacheMap` without being changed:
+In both cases, you still have the possibility to **touch cached items** using `Map` native methods, all inherited by `CacheMap` without being changed:
 - clear the cache with [`CacheMap.clear`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/clear);
 - delete an item from the cache with [`CacheMap.delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/delete);
 - add or update the value of a cached item with [`CacheMap.set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/set).